 Click the gear icon in the upper right corner and check the box labeled Use your own OAuth credentials (if it isn't already checked).

 - Access type is set to Offline (this ensures you get a refresh token and an access token, instead of just an access token).

 Enter the OAuth2 client ID and OAuth2 client secret you obtained above.

-In the section labeled Step 1 - Select & authorize APIs, enter the following URL in the text box at the bottom, if it's not already there, then click Authorize APIs:
+In the section labeled Step 1 - Select & authorize APIs, enter the following URL in the Input your own scopes box at the bottom, if it's not already there, then click Authorize APIs:

 If prompted, sign in to the account to which you want to grant access and authorization.
 Otherwise, confirm that the current Google user in the top right corner is the Google Ads or manager account for whom you want to obtain credentials.

 A prompt appears indicating your app would like to Manage your Google Ads Campaigns.
 Click Accept to continue.